G-dH/custom-hot-corners-extended/README.md

 - The `Monitor 1` settings are always used on the primary monitor
 - Corners can be watched for unwanted overrides from other extensions and automatically updated when needed
 - You can set global keyboard shortcuts for any actions on the menu except for those available natively in GNOME Settings.
-- You can set up to 4 Custom Menus with your own selection of actions and use them as an single action.
+- You can create up to 4 Custom Menus with your own selection of actions and use them as an single action.

 ## Changelog